 While choosing a name for your brand, list down the characteristics of your business.
 Is it holistic well-being or more on the side of athletic training and nutrition?

 The name is in nature.
 One such fun example is California based Blogilates, where Founder Cassey Ho, combined her love for pilates and video blogging and coined the term, Blogilates.

 For example, as a weight and strength training fitness brand, your logo should not only represent weights but the objective of being healthy, both physically and mentally.
 Here are a few steps to consider while designing your fitness brand logo:

 Designing a fitness logo needs to have a holistic idea about health and well-being.

 - Understand types of logos: Do you want it to be a text logo, a graphic logo, or both?
 Each logo style has its significance in conveying a message across.
 We recommend going for a combination of text and graphic logos.

 - Do your research: It is not unusual to be unsure of the logo designs.
 Look up your competitors and note down the ones you like.
 In addition to the competitor research, list down the characteristics of what you want to convey via your logo, like patterns and colors.
 Colors have a significant psychological impact and can help you attract your target audience based on your logo’s representation.
 For instance, red denotes power and being pumped while green denotes a more natural take on things and goes well with yoga institutes.

 - Set a Budget: While we all want to splurge to get the best logo, it is important to set a budget to avoid overspending.

-- Hire a Designer: Many will be tempted to a DIY logo design using online tools and tutorials.
-While there is no harm in adding a personal touch, a designer is trained to put in emotions and ideas across creatively in a simple logo.
+- Hire a Designer: Many will be tempted to do a DIY logo design using AI logo generator tools online.
+While there is no harm in adding a personal touch, a designer is trained to put emotions and ideas across creatively in a simple logo.